ibm-cloud-docs/vpc/block_storage_is_faq.md

 ## Data security and encryption questions
 {: #block-storage-vpc-security-questions}

-Customer-managed encryption is a beta feature that is available for evaluation and testing purposes.
-{:note}

 ### How secure is data in a {{site.data.keyword.block_storage_is_short}} volume?
 {: faq}
 {: #faq-block-storage-20}